mosip/mosip-infra/deployment/v3/rancher/README.md

 ## Introduction
 Rancher may be used to manage all your clusters.
 Typically, you would need just one installation per organisation.
 Install Rancher before you install MOSIP cluster.
 While Rancher may be installed native, or just using Docker on any VM, for high availability and management we recommend installing on a Kubernetes cluster.
 You may also use the same cluster to install IAM [Keycloak](https://www.keycloak.org/).
-Here, we provide instructions installing Rancher Management Servier along with Keycloak within the same cluster.
+Here, we provide instructions to install Rancher Management Server along with Keycloak within the same cluster.

 ## On-prem
 * Create a dedicated k8s cluster.
 You would need at least 2 worker nodes for high availability.
 Create cluster on AWS as given [here](aws/README.md).
 For on-prem clusters you will have to follow cluster installation as given [here](on-prem/README.md)